regMeet/myScaThesis/README.md

 myScaThesis
 ===========

-Implementing a SCA architecture with open source tools for Guaraní 2.
+Implementing a SCA architecture with open source tools for Guarani 2.